Making a Decision Between Two Choices

 A few years ago, my husband and I had to make a decision that would totally change the course of our family’s lives.
 Not being sure what to do, we “put out a fleece”.
 Saying to God that: if this happened, then we would do this.
 If that happened, then we would do that.
 What started was a long, laborious and painful period of decision making that I would never want to go through again.

 Have you done that?
 Perhaps you have done the –“open the bible anywhere and whatever instruction I get first, that I will do” method.
-Or an extreme example I heard of recently was searching scripture for three examples of positive of negative words, determining that the first complete set of three will be your answer.
+Or an extreme example I heard of recently was “searching scripture for three examples of positive or negative words, determining that the first complete set of three will be your answer”.

 In Judges 6:36-39 Gideon needs to make a decision.
 He has good motives: he wants to obey God and defeat all the “–ite” people that have come against Israel (verse 33).
 He desires to obey God, but is reluctant to make the decision.
 In the method he uses, he asks God to perform a miracle, yet once he has that miracle, he is still not sure, so he asks God to perform another miracle!

-Putting out fleeces for God, no matter how good our motives are, only leads to uncertainty!
 When we are stepping out in faith like Gideon was and there is a lot at stake; we want facts!
-But unlike Gideon, who did not have access to scripture and thus delayed obeying God, we have the full, complete, revealed word of God.
-When we need to know the facts in order to make a decision, we don’t need to ask for signs; we simply study the Bible, the words of God, our source of truth.
+But unlike Gideon, who did not have access to scripture or the Holy Spirit and thus delayed obeying God, we have the full, complete, revealed word of God and the Holy Spirit resides in us.
+When we need to know the facts in order to make a decision, we don’t need to ask for signs; we simply study the Bible, the words of God, our source of truth and talk to God with the help of the Holy Spirit.

 2 Tim 3:16-17 reminds us that: “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work.”